 MISCELLANEOUS.
 This Agreement shall be construed in accordance with and governed by the laws of the Jurisdiction as originally provided in the Loan Documents, without reference to the Jurisdiction's conflicts of law principles.
 This Agreement and the other Loan Documents constitute the sole agreement of the parties with respect to the subject matter thereof and supersede all oral negotiations and prior writings with respect to the subject matter thereof.
 No amendment of this Agreement, and no waiver of any one or more of the provisions hereof shall be effective unless set forth in writing and signed by the parties hereto.
-The illegality, unenforceability or inconsistency of any provision of this Agreement shall not in any way affect or impair the legality, enforceability or consistency of the remaining provisions of this Agreement and any of the Loan Documents, the terms of this Agreement, and then the Loan Agreement, shall control.
+The illegality, unenforceability or inconsistency of any provision of this Agreement shall not in any way affect or impair the legality, enforceability or consistency of the remaining provisions of this Agreement or the other Loan Documents.
+This Agreement and the other Loan Documents are intended to be consistent.
+However, in the event of any inconsistencies among this Agreement and any of the Loan Documents, the terms of this Agreement, and then the Loan Agreement, shall control.
 This Agreement may be executed in any number of counterparts and by different parties hereto in separate counterparts, each of which when so executed and delivered shall be deemed an original and all of which when taken together shall constitute but one and the same instrument.
 Any signature delivered by a party by facsimile transmission shall be deemed to be an original signature hereto.
 LIMITATION ON LIABILITY; WAIVER OF PUNITIVE DAMAGES.
 EACH OF THE PARTIES HERETO, INCLUDING LENDER BY ACCEPTANCE HEREOF, AGREES THAT IN ANY JUDICIAL, MEDIATION OR